-The Cloudera ODBC Driver for Apache Hive supports Apache Hive versions 0.11 through 1.2.
+The Cloudera ODBC Driver for Apache Hive supports Apache Hive versions 0.11 through 2.1, and CDH versions 5.0 through 5.13.
+The driver also supports later minor versions of CDH 5.

 Install the driver on client machines where the application is installed.
 Each machine that you install the driver on must meet the following minimum system requirements: